Suspensory behavior: In primates and sloths

 Animals who exhibit suspensory behaviour have similar mechanisms to perform this action and often involve many different parts of their body like the trunk, shoulders and many other features of their upper body.
 Typically, these animals have an overall dorso-ventral flattening, a shortened lumbar region and a mediolateral expansion of the rib cage causing the scapula to be repositioned dorsally and humeral articulation to be oriented more cranially than the usual lateral placement shown in quadrupedal animals.
 The scapula is also longer, giving these animals a particular arm and shoulder shape.
 Combined, these morphologies allow for the infraspinatus muscle to be repositioned creating more resistance to trans articular tensile stress for suspending below a branch.
 These animals also have longer clavicles, creating a bigger projection of the shoulder which increases the ability to move when the forearm is raised above the head.
 To help with supporting their weight, the forelimbs are elongated.
 The humerus is longer as well and this helps with the movement of the deltoid muscles in the shoulder joint when the arm is moving away from the body.
 The triceps branchii is small and there is a shorter distance to the elbow joint and a shorter olecranon process which allows for a greater elbow extension.

-There are many different ways animals, especially primates, position themselves during suspensory behaviour and these positions require different bones and muscles.
+Animals, especially primates, have many different ways to position themselves during suspensory behaviour, and these positions require different bones and muscles.
 Below is a list of different positions and their mechanisms.